Daniel Battsek: Life and career

 In 2010, Battsek was announced as President of National Geographic Films, replacing Adam Leipzig.
 During Battsek's time at National Geographic Films, he acquired projects for development and production, operated a boutique theatrical distribution arm for art-house titles and documentaries, including the Oscar-nominated Restrepo, and oversaw National Geographic large-screen and IMAX projects.

-Battsek joined Cohen Media Group in 2012 as President,. working alongside CMG Chairman and CEO Charles S. Cohen in acquiring, producing and distributing top-tier films in a wide range of genres.
-Battsek helped make the company North America’s premiere independent theatrical and digital distributor of contemporary art-house and foreign films.
-He also helped oversee CMG’s Cohen Film Collection, a library of some 700 cinema classics being restored for theatrical and Blu-ray release.
-Releases included festival-winning favorites Mustang and Rams along with the Kent Jones documentary Hitchcock/Truffaut, 2015 Academy Award Best Foreign Language Film nominee, Timbuktu by Abderrahmane Sissako and My Old Lady, with Maggie Smith and Kevin Kline.
+Battsek joined Cohen Media Group in 2012 as President. working alongside CMG Chairman and CEO Charles S. Cohen in acquiring, producing, and distributing top-tier films in a wide range of genres.
+Battsek helped make the company North America's premier independent theatrical and digital distributor of contemporary art-house and foreign films.
+He also helped oversee CMG's Cohen Film Collection, a library of some 700 cinema classics being restored for theatrical and Blu-ray release.
+Releases included festival-winning favorites Mustang and Rams, along with the Kent Jones documentary Hitchcock/Truffaut, the 2015 Academy Award Best Foreign Language Film nominee Timbuktu by Abderrahmane Sissako, and My Old Lady, with Maggie Smith and Kevin Kline.

 Battsek joined Film4 as Director in 2016.

-At Film4, Battsek greenlit films including Yorgos Lanthimos' The Favourite, Fighting with My Family from writer / director Stephen Merchant, Bart Layton's American Animals, The Festival from the makers of The Inbetweeners, Lenny Abrahamson's The Little Stranger, and Rungano Nyoni's BAFTA-winning I Am Not a Witch, as well as acquiring the rights to Booker Prize winning author Graham Swift's novel Mothering Sunday for development with Number 9 Films.
+At Film4, Battsek greenlit films including Yorgos Lanthimos' The Favourite, Fighting with My Family from writer/director Stephen Merchant, Bart Layton's American Animals, The Festival from the makers of The Inbetweeners, Lenny Abrahamson's The Little Stranger, and Rungano Nyoni's BAFTA-winning I Am Not a Witch, as well as acquiring the rights to Booker Prize–winning author Graham Swift's novel Mothering Sunday for development with Number 9 Films.
 Battsek also brought to Film4 John Williams' novel Stoner, a co-production development he initiated in his previous post at Cohen Media Group.
-Battsek enjoyed a successful awards season as Executive Producer on Golden Globe, BAFTA, and Oscar-winning Three Billboards Outside Ebbing, Missouri, a film written and directed by Martin McDonagh, starring Frances McDormand, Sam Rockwell, and Woody Harrelson.
+Battsek enjoyed a successful awards season as Executive Producer on Golden Globe, BAFTA, and Oscar–winning Three Billboards Outside Ebbing, Missouri, a film written and directed by Martin McDonagh, starring Frances McDormand, Sam Rockwell, and Woody Harrelson.